-MRBAW bacteria TMDLs: MPCA used the geometric mean (126 orgs/100 mL) of the E. coli water quality standard to calculate loading capacity values for the bacteria TMDLs.
+ULRLW bacteria TMDLs: MPCA used the geometric mean (126 orgs/100 mL) of the E. coli water quality standard to calculate loading capacity values for the bacteria TMDLs.
 MPCA believes the geometric mean of the WQS provides the best overall characterization of the status of the watershed.
 EPA agrees with this assertion, as stated in the preamble of, "The Water Quality Standards for Coastal and Great Lakes Recreation Waters Final Rule" (69 FR 67218-67243, November 16, 2004) on page 67224, "...the geometric mean is the more relevant value for ensuring that appropriate actions are taken to protect and improve water quality because it is a more reliable measure, being less subject to random variation, and more directly linked to the underlying studies on which the 1986 bacteria criteria were based."
 MPCA stated that the bacteria TMDLs will focus on the geometric mean portion of the water quality standard (126 orgs/100 mL) and that it expects that by attaining the 126 orgs/100 mL portion of the E. coli WQS the 1,260 orgs/100 mL portion of the E. coli WQS will also be attained.
 EPA finds these assumptions to be reasonable.

 Typically loading capacities are expressed as a mass per time (e.g., pounds per day).
 However, for E. coli loading capacity calculations, mass is not always an appropriate measure because E. coli is expressed in terms of organism counts.
-This approach is consistent with the EPA's regulations which define "load" as "an amount of matter that is introduced into a receiving water" (40 CFR §130.2).
-To establish the loading capacities for the MRBAW bacteria TMDLs, MPCA used Minnesota's WQS for E. coli (126 orgs/100 mL).
+This approach is consistent with the EPA's regulations which define "load" as "an amount of matter that is introduced into a receiving water" (40 C.F.R. §130.2).
+To establish the loading capacities for the ULRLW bacteria TMDLs, MPCA used Minnesota's WQS for E. coli (126 orgs/100 mL).
 A loading capacity is, "the greatest amount of loading that a water can receive without violating water quality standards."
-(40 CFR §130.2).
+(40 C.F.R. §130.2).
 Therefore, a loading capacity set at the WQS will assure that the water does not violate WQS.
 MPCA's E. coli TMDL approach is based upon the premise that all discharges (point and nonpoint) must meet the WQS when entering the water body.
 If all sources meet the WQS at discharge, then the water body should meet the WQS and the designated use.

-Separate flow duration curves (FDCs) were created for the each of the bacteria TMDLs in the MRBAW.
-The MRBAW FDCs were developed using flow data generated from Hydrologic Simulation Program-Fortran (HSPF) modeling efforts at the outlet/pour point of each impaired reach (Section 4.2.1 of the final TMDL document).
-MPCA focused on daily HSPF modeled flows from approximately 2006 to 2015 and bacteria (E. coli) water quality data from the same time period.
-HSPF hydrologic models were developed to simulate flow characteristics within the MRBAW and flow data focused on dates within the recreation season (April 1 to October 31).
+Separate flow duration curves (FDCs) were created for the each of the bacteria TMDLs in the ULRLW.
+The ULRLW FDCs were developed using flow data generated from Hydrologic Simulation Program-Fortran (HSPF) modeling efforts at the outlet/pour point of each impaired reach (Section 4.2.1 of the final TMDL document).
+MPCA focused on daily HSPF modeled flows from approximately 2007 to 2014 and bacteria (E. coli) water quality data from the same time period.
+HSPF hydrologic models were developed to simulate flow characteristics within the ULRLW and flow data focused on dates within the recreation season (April 1 to October 31).
 Daily stream flows were necessary to implement the load duration curve approach.

 HSPF is a comprehensive modeling package used to simulate watershed hydrology and water quality on a basin scale.
 The package includes both an Agricultural Runoff Model and a more general nonpoint source model.
 HSPF parametrizes numerous hydrologic and hydrodynamic processes to determine flow rate, sediment, and nutrient loads.
 HSPF uses continuous meteorological records to create hydrographs and to estimate time series pollution concentrations.
-The output of the HSPF process is a model of multiple hydrologic response units (HRUs), or subwatersheds of the overall MRBAW.
-The flow from these HRUs were calibrated to different gage sites with up to ten years of data (2006 through 2015).
+1, The output of the HSPF process is a model of multiple hydrologic response units (HRUs), or subwatersheds of the overall ULRLW.